DOJ IG’s Report: BOP Fails to Meet Needs of Female Inmates

 Even though a study BOP relies on estimates about 90% of female inmates are at some time in their lifetimes affected by physical, sexual, or emotional trauma, trauma training staff has been limited to one per facility because of BOP staffing, thereby guaranteeing available training will not keep up with the demand for it.
 Similarly, only 37% of pregnant sentenced inmates participated in BOP pregnancy programs.

 While none of the problems identified in the report came as a surprise, the unavailability of feminine hygiene products in some BOP facilities has garnered the most previous publicity in numerous press accounts.
-It had also prompted members of Congress to introduce several bills to remedy that problem.
+It also prompted members of Congress to introduce several bills to remedy that problem.

 The IG’s report also includes, as a case study, of BOP’s lax supervision of the Metropolitan Detention Center in Brooklyn, where it sent women inmates of the Danbury, Connecticut facility, which served as the model for the prison depicted in the hit series “Orange Is the New Black.”
 At the New York facility, multiple incidents of sexual abuse of inmates by officials led to convictions on sex charges of two local police officers and one corrections officer.